GoogleCloudPlatform/community/tutorials/bigtable-oc/index.md

 ---
-title: Using OpenCensus with Bigtable and Stackdriver Tracing
+title: Using OpenCensus with Cloud Bigtable and Stackdriver Trace
 description: Implement client-side tracing in Cloud Bigtable with OpenCensus and Stackdriver.
 author: googledrew
 tags: Cloud Bigtable, OpenCensus, tracing